Dragon Quest Monsters: Joker

-is a Nintendo DS role-playing video game developed by Tose and published by Square Enix.
+is a 2006 role-playing video game developed by Tose and published by Square Enix for the Nintendo DS.
 It is the fourth installment of the Dragon Quest Monsters series.
-Square Enix released the game on December 28, 2006 in Japan and in North America on November 6, 2007.

-This is the first game in the series to have online play, via Nintendo Wi-Fi.
-Like the other games in the series, the character and monster designs are credited to long-time Dragon Quest series artist, Akira Toriyama, with the music composed by Koichi Sugiyama.
+This was the first game in the series to have online play, done using Nintendo Wi-Fi.
+A sequel, Dragon Quest Monsters: Joker 2, was released in 2010.

 Gameplay

-Dragon Quest Monsters: Joker is the first game in the Dragon Quest Monsters series to be in 3D.
+Dragon Quest Monsters: Joker is the first game in the Dragon Quest Monsters subseries to be in 3D.
 It uses cel-shaded animation, and the battles are of the same type in other Dragon Quest games: commands are issued in a turn based style, then are executed in full 3D.

 The player's avatar is that of a tanned, grey-haired youth with an editable name.
 He dreams of becoming a world-famous monsters 'scout', which is a tamer of wild monsters who uses them in battle.
 The battle system itself is very similar to previous Dragon Quest Monsters games.
 The player controls up to three monsters that make up the party, and can issue them direct orders or set them to one of 5 AI settings.
 The main character does not directly participate in battles except for when the player uses items.
 Joker does not have random battles.
 The only way to encounter enemies is to run into one on the overworld.
 The monsters can be seen, avoided, and attacked from their back to get a free attack round.
 The game takes place in the region known as Green Bays, consisting of seven islands.
 A jet-ski is used to travel from one island to another, with specific paths defined for every couple of piers.
 However, the main character may notice uncharted islands beyond some of the main islands.
 The chances for this are completely random and are not located on the main map.
 Pirates may also appear when traveling between islands, with the pirate captain, Crow, counting as a rare monster.

-Wi-Fi

 The game also has a Nintendo Wi-Fi element.
 The player connects to the server, and their monster team is ranked.
 The DS then downloads a set of opponents to battle.
 The battles are against the monster teams of higher and higher ranked other players.
 For each battle you win, you get a reward, either an item or a monster.
 These rewards change daily and can range from unexciting items to rare monsters such as liquid metal slimes.
 This feature is designed to be used once per day.
 The player can only fight one set of opponents, and get a reward once each day.
-The service was shutdown on April 1, 2011.
+The service was shut down on April 1, 2011.